-OFFICE OF STUDENT LIFE

-Assistant Vice President and Director 153 Student Services 355-7535
+OFFICE OF STUDENT LIFE Assistant Vice President and Director

-The Assistant Vice President for Student Affairs and Services and Director of Student Life is responsible for providing leadership and coordination for the following Student Life programs: Campus Life Orientation Programs, Career Assistance Project, Health and Alcohol Education Programs, Judicial Affairs, Service-Learning Center, Student Activities (includes Off-campus Housing and Commuter Student Programs), Student and Leadership Development, and Student Records and Withdrawals.
+The Assistant Vice President for Student Affairs and Services and Director of Student Life is responsible for providing leadership and coordination for the following Student Life programs: Campus Life Orientation Programs, Health and Alcohol Education Programs, Judicial Affairs, Service-Learning Center, Student Activities (includes Off-Campus Housing and Commuter Student Programs), Student and Leadership Development, and Student Records and Withdrawals.
 These offices are described below.
 In addition, the Assistant Vice President has responsibility for general student advising carried out by all staff within the Student Life Department.
 Such advising includes direct and immediate assistance given when appropriate, as well as effective referral to other offices or agencies relevant to a student's needs.

-Campus Life Orientation 101 Student Services 353-3860
+Campus Life Orientation

-The Campus Life Orientation staff and student Spartan Orientation Teams (SPORTS) organize and coordinate orientation programs in addition to those provided for new students during the Academic Orientation Program (AOP).
-Programs occur during the fall Welcome Week period, at the beginning of each new term, and throughout a student's first year on the campus.
-It is the intent of the staff to assist students in becoming knowledgeable and comfortable with the MSU support service programs and the MSU environment.
+The Campus Life Orientation staff and hall government Spartan Orientation Teams (SPORTS) organize and coordinate orientation programs in addition to those provided for new students during the Academic Orientation Program (AOP).
+Programs during the fall Welcome Week period, at the beginning of each new term, and throughout a student's first year on the campus help make this transition to MSU a smooth and beneficial one.
+The staff seeks to keep new students informed about the many events, services, and opportunities through a weekly column, "The Grapevine," in The State News.